10X Genomics Inc at Morgan Stanley Global Healthcare Conference

 Tejas Rajeev Savant - Morgan Stanley, Research Division - Equity Analyst

-On day 3 of our Healthcare conference, I'm Tejas Savant, and I cover the life science tools and diagnostics sector here at Morgan Stanley.
-Delighted to have 10x Genomics join us this morning.
-And representing the company are; Serge Saxonov, CEO; and Justin McAnear, CFO.
-So welcome, gentlemen.
+Thank you for joining us today on day 3 of our Healthcare Conference.
+I'm Tejas Savant, and I cover the life science tools and diagnostics sector here at Morgan Stanley.
+I'm delighted to have 10x join us today and representing the company, we have Serge Saxonov, CEO; and Justin McAnear, CFO.
+Welcome guys.

-Before we can get started, I have a quick disclaimer I need to run through.
-Please note, the webcast is for Morgan Stanley's clients an appropriate employees only.
-The webcast is not for members of the press.
-And if you are with the press, please disconnect and reach out separately.
-For important disclosures, please see morganstanley.com/researchdisclosures.

 Questions and Answers:Tejas Rajeev Savant - Morgan Stanley, Research Division - Equity Analyst